 Also appearing in the above photo are Norton crew tail gunner John Bregant, engineer/top turret gunner Carl Guinn, and ball turret gunner Lester Noble.
-In the crew photo of the entire Norton crew, I cannot identify Bregant.
-However, I have managed to find a few school yearbook photos of him, and his thick mass of hair gives him away.
-I am quite certain that it is Bregant in the above photo.
+In the crew photo of the entire Norton crew, I can identify Bregant as of November 2021.
+Bregant’s granddaughter, Kathryn Bregant Smith has positively identified him in photos for me.

 The man standing on the right in the above flight jacket photo has Les painted on the front of his flight jacket.
 He must be Norton crew ball turret gunner Lester Noble.